pcm720/nhddl/README.md

 By default, NHDDL initializes ATA modules and looks for ISOs on internal FAT/exFAT-formatted HDD, devices other than ATA require additional configuration.
 See [this](#launcher-configuration-file) section for details on `nhddl.yml`.

+**Do not plug in any USB mass storage devices while running NHDDL!**
+Doing so might crash NHDDL and/or possibly corrupt the files on your target device due to how BDM drivers work.

 #### ATA
 This is the default device mode.
 Make sure that Neutrino `modules` directory contains the following IRX files: